stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

 !include`startLine=14685, endLine=14701, dedent=7` "Deliverables/IOBWS3.0.yaml"
 ```

-The definition of the transaction details returned as a list includes elements that are applicable to the broad range of use cases covered by the NextGenPSD2. [table @tbl:transaction_domestic] has descriptions for the elements that are applicable to the domestic context which might need further explanation.
+The definition of the transaction details returned as a list includes elements that are applicable to the broad range of use cases covered by the NextGenPSD2.
+[Table @tbl:transaction_domestic] has descriptions for the elements that are applicable to the domestic context which might need further explanation.
 <!-- AccountsOverviewBegin -->

   ----------------------------------------------------------------------------------------